quanterall/PureScriptMaterials/basics/02-composite-datatypes.md

 Nothing
 ```

-2. Define a function that takes a `[a]` and returns a `Maybe [a]` where the returned list is the
+2. Define a function that takes a `List a` and returns a `Maybe (List a)` where the returned list
-   tail of the list.
+   is the tail of the list.
 Consider what to return if the list is empty.

 ```purescript
 Q> maybeTail [1, 2, 3]